liamrlawrence/crayons.nvim/README.md

 The `crayons.nvim` setup function allows you to customize and extend the plugin according to your needs.
 Below are the configuration options available:

 ### Adding New Themes
 You can add new themes or modify existing ones by including them in the `themes` table during setup.
 Each theme has several variants (standard, light, dark, darkest).
-Here’s how you can add a new theme:

 ```lua
 require("crayons").setup({
     themes = {